-Click "Open Package", select "component/cdccomponents.lpk", click "Compile", "Install".
-When the install tells you to rebuild Lazarus say Yes.
+Click "Open Package", select "component/cdccomponents.lpk", click "Compile", "Install", accept to install anyway.
+When the installer tells you to rebuild Lazarus say Yes.

-You can now open the main project files skychart/cdc.lpi and compile.
+You can now open the main project files skychart/cdc.lpi, select the build mode you want and compile.